Category Archives: Fishing Reports

 Medina

 SLOW.
-Water lightly stained; 80 degrees; 89.36 feet below pool.
+Water lightly stained; 80 degrees; 91.52 feet below pool.
 Few reports and anglers on the water due to limited access and low water level.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Meredith

 FAIR.
-Water stained; 83 degrees; 47.62 feet below pool.
-The stilling basin was recently stocked with catfish and bluegill.
-The dog days of summer are here again, with no forecast of rain and triple digit heat, watch out for each other and stay hydrated.
-White bass are excellent on just about anything.
+Water stained; 67 degrees; 48.78 feet below pool.
+Fishing patterns are holding steady as the water starts to cool off.
+White bass bite continues to be excellent on just about anything.
 Bass are good on minnows and artificials.
-Catfish are fair to good with crawlers, minnows, chicken liver and frozen shad.
+Catfish are fair to good with nightcrawlers, minnows, chicken liver and frozen shad.
 Crappie are fair with artificial baits and minnows.
-Trout are slow, slow and slow on powerbaits, minnows, worms, small spinners, spoons and flies.
+Trout are slow.
 Walleye are good on minnows, grubs, and other artificial baits.
+Best of luck to you out there.
 Please be safe out there, watch weather reports.
 Life vests save lives.
 Report by Kenneth Wysong, SharKens Honey Hole.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Millers Creek